Hollow Knight: Silksong: Fan culture

 Due to its lengthy development, fans would often hope for Silksong news to appear at game showcases.
 After repeated no-shows, the fans eventually would consider this hope illogical, and used clown imagery to signify this, with the most popular images being edited screenshots and fan art of Hollow Knight, showing its protagonist wearing a clown wig and nose.

-On 16 January 2021, the YouTube fan channel Daily Silksong News began tracking and reporting updates on the game's status every day, leading to over 1600 uploads.
+On 16 January 2021, the YouTube fan channel Daily Silksong News began tracking and reporting updates on the game's status every day, leading to nearly 1,700 uploads.
 Almost every video consists of the script, "Today is [date].
 This is [host name], your host for today bringing you your daily Silksong news.
 There has been no news to report for Silksong today.
 This has been your daily news for Silksong for today, [date]."
-Only 48 videos reported news prior to the game's release on day 1,692.
+Only 48 videos reported news prior to the game's release on day 1,693.
 The channel's main host, Araraura, was interviewed by PC Gamer writer Harvey Randall, and WIRED writer Megan Farokhmanesh.
 Many videos were also guest hosted by other social media personalities.

+In January 2025, Pellen posted a cryptic tweet, changed his profile picture to a piece of cake, and revamped his entire account.
+A reverse image search tracked the photo to a cake recipe posted on 2 April 2024, while several factors related to the tweet and account revamp appeared to relate to 2 April in general, leading fans to believe that the changes were an ARG hinting at there being Silksong news at the then-upcoming 2 April 2025 Nintendo Direct.
+Team Cherry marketing and PR manager, Matthew Griffin, later indirectly denied that the changes held any significance.
+However, Silksong did appear in the Nintendo Direct, where it was given a 2025 release window, which led some to believe that the changes were hints by Pellen.

-Since Silksong often received minimal news for lengthy periods of time, users on the r/Silksong subreddit—often called "Skongers"—developed a meta culture of jokes, memes and factions; these included the creation of elaborate fake posts, known as "Silkposts", to trick readers into thinking there had been Silksong news.
-In July 2025, the subreddit "sacrificed" four users via banning them in order to "secure Silksongs release", which received coverage due to its absurdity.
+Since Silksong often received minimal news for lengthy periods of time, users on the r/Silksong subreddit—often called "Skongers"—developed a meta culture of jokes, memes and factions.
+These included the creation of elaborate fake posts, known as "Silkposts" (a portmeanteau of Silksong and shitpost), to trick readers into thinking there had been Silksong news.
+In July 2025, the subreddit "sacrificed" four users by banning them in order to "secure Silksongs release", which received coverage due to its absurdity.